Signs Of Ativan (Lorazepam) Abuse

 Getting Help For An Ativan Addiction

-There are currently no medications approved by the U.S. Food and Drug Administration for the treatment of addictions to benzodiazepines like Ativan, but there are other therapies and treatments that can help.
-If you or a loved one are struggling with an addiction to Ativan, don’t wait any longer; contact a dedicated treatment provider to learn about your treatment options today.
+There are currently no medications approved by the US Food and Drug Administration for the treatment of addictions to Benzodiazepines like Ativan, but there are other therapies and treatments options.
+If you or a loved one are struggling with an addiction to Ativan, contact a treatment provider to learn about treatment options today.